 The FAA shares airspace data with UAS Service Suppliers like SkyGrid to help drone operators stay compliant with regulations.
 This data includes airport facility maps, airspace classifications, temporary flight restrictions (TFRs), and notices to airmen (NOTAMs).

 However, there are several other factors drone operators need to consider for a safe and secure flight.
-These factors include weather conditions like wind, turbulence, and precipitation; location data like terrain, buildings, and roads; and vehicle data like battery life and maintenance requirements.
-To avoid potential accidents, drone operators should also consider activity on the ground below through census data and insights from news channels and social media.
+These factors include weather conditions like wind, turbulence, and precipitation; location data like terrain, buildings, and bridges; and vehicle data like battery life and maintenance requirements.
+To avoid potential accidents, drone operators should also consider activity on the ground below, such as roadway traffic and foot traffic.

-SkyGrid is fueling its system with these data sources to help drone operators minimize risks and generate the optimal route every time.
+At SkyGrid, we’re fueling our system with these data sources to help drone operators minimize risks and generate the optimal route every time.
 Our goal is to safely integrate all unmanned aircraft in the global airspace, which requires the most up to date information from trusted sources.